The history of soccer at a glance

 • 1991: First World Cup in women's soccer takes place in China

-Games in which a ball is kicked with the foot have existed in various parts of the world for 2000 to 3000 years.
-Balls and rules, purpose and target group developed completely independently of each other in Asia, America and Europe.
-From the middle of the 19th century, the game with the ball advanced within 150 years to become the world sport that we call modern soccer today.
-Find out how and where soccer began.
+For 2000 to 3000 years, there have been games in different parts of the world in which a ball is kicked with the foot.
+Completely independently, balls and rules, purposes and target groups developed in Asia, America, and Europe.
+From the mid-19th century onwards, within 150 years, the game with the ball advanced to the global sport we now call modern soccer.
+Discover how and where soccer began.

-The selected events in our article are largely subject to a historically grown European focus as well as a focus on male soccer.
+The selected events in our article are largely subject to a historically evolved European focus as well as a focus on men’s soccer.

-Central America is considered the cradle of all ball sports.
-Ancient playing fields made of stone indicate competitions similar to Roman gladiator fights.
-Ball games were both an everyday sport and entertainment for the ruler and his court.
+Central America is considered the cradle of all ball games.
+Ancient stone playing fields point to competitions similar to Roman gladiatorial contests.
+Thus, the ball games were on the one hand everyday sports and on the other hand entertainment for the ruler and his court.

-Two teams competed against each other on a playing field and tried to push a rubber ball, which weighed several kilos, through a stone ring.
-Players were not allowed to use their hands or feet.
-In some areas, players kicked with their torso, buttocks or elbows.
-In other regions, clubs and bats were used.
+On a playing field, two teams competed against each other and tried to move a rubber ball, which weighed several kilos, through a stone ring.
+Players were not allowed to use either hands or feet.
+In some regions, the ball was hit with the torso, buttocks, or elbows.
+In other areas, clubs and bats were used.
 Those who could afford it wore armor.
-Nevertheless, it is not surprising that players suffered life-threatening injuries.
+Nevertheless, it is not surprising that players were often seriously or even fatally injured.

-The Aztecs also used ullamalisztli, as their ball game was called, to settle diplomatic disputes.
-The Mayan game, pok-ta-pok, even had a religious significance: as a tribute to the gods, the entire losing team was sacrificed after the game.
+Among the Aztecs, ullamalisztli, as their ball game was called, was also used to settle diplomatic disputes.
+The Maya game, pok-ta-pok, even had a religious significance: as a tribute to the gods, the entire losing team was sacrificed after the match.

-Today, pok-ta-pok is back in fashion, but without violence.
-The focus here is on cultural heritage.
-The players display a great deal of skill and physical exertion:
+Today, pok-ta-pok is coming back into fashion, but without violence.
+Here, the cultural heritage is the main focus.
+The players demonstrate great skill and physical effort:

 3rd century BC: First forms of soccer in China “Tsu' Chu”

-A ball sewn together from pieces of leather and stuffed with feathers and animal hair was thrown into a 30-40 cm wide net at a height of 5 meters.
-The sport for military physical training developed over time into a popular entertainment sport with numerous spectators.
-Over the centuries, the rules became more and more rigid: by 600 AD, an air-filled ball and soccer rules (goals, goalkeepers, captains) were introduced.
+A ball sewn together from pieces of leather, stuffed with feathers and animal hair, was kicked into a 30–40 cm wide net placed 5 meters high.
+The sport, originally intended for military physical training, gradually developed into a popular form of entertainment with numerous spectators.
+Over the centuries, increasingly strict rules emerged: by 600 AD, an air-filled ball and soccer rules (goals, goalkeepers, captains) had been introduced.
 From the 9th century onwards, however, the game fell into oblivion.

 7th century AD: The Japanese ball game “Kemari”

-The mob-, folk- or shrovetide soccer was played in many places in England as a battle-like mass soccer match between rival villages or districts.
-It was not uncommon for these games to give rise to mass brawls.
+Mob, Folk, or Shrovetide Soccer was played in many places in England as a combat-like mass soccer game between rival villages or city districts.
+Not infrequently, these games led to mass brawls.
 As a result, the English authorities made numerous attempts to ban soccer.

-The Shrovetide Soccer in particular is linked to the town of Ashbourne in England.
-As in the Middle Ages, the Shrovetide Soccer Match is still held every year on Shrove Tuesday and Ash Wednesday.
-The match is played between the "Up'ards" and "Down'ards" districts, which are located to the right and left of the River Henmore.
-Shrovetide Soccer is unorganized, competitive and spontaneous.
+Specifically, Shrovetide Soccer is tied to the town of Ashbourne in England.
+Just as in the Middle Ages, the Shrovetide Soccer Match is still held every year on Shrove Tuesday and Ash Wednesday.
+The game is played between the districts “Up'ards” and “Down'ards,” which are located to the right and left of the River Henmore.
+Shrovetide Soccer is scarcely organized, combative, and spontaneous.

-There is an unlimited number of players and the goals are five miles apart.
+There is an unlimited number of players, and the goals are five kilometers apart.
 The river is also part of the playing field.
-The ball is unsuitable for kicking with the foot, as it is a four-kilo ball filled with cork.
-Shrovetide soccer is therefore in the tradition of rugby, where the ball is mainly carried and thrown.
-The Shrovetide Soccer is therefore relevant for the development of both modern rugby and modern soccer.
+The ball is unsuitable for kicking with the foot, as it is a four-kilo sphere filled with cork.
+Therefore, Shrovetide Soccer also stands in the tradition of rugby, where the ball is mainly carried and thrown.
+Shrovetide Soccer is thus relevant for the development of modern rugby as well as of modern soccer.

-Even today, there is one place in Great Britain where an annual Shrovetide Soccer Match takes place: Ashbourne in Derbyshire.
-It's hard to believe that the world's most popular sport emerged from these mass brawls.
+Even today, there is a place in Great Britain where a Shrovetide Soccer Match takes place every year: Ashbourne in Derbyshire.
+Hard to believe that from these mass brawls emerged the most popular sport in the world.

 The emergence of modern soccer

-In the middle of the 19th century, the positive qualities of team sports were recognized in England.
-As a result, compulsory school sports were introduced at English educational establishments to keep pupils physically fit.
-However, it took decades for the game with the leather ball to develop into a national sport with standardized rules.
+In the mid-19th century, the positive qualities of team sports were recognized in England.
+As a result, compulsory physical education was introduced in English schools to improve students’ fitness.
+However, it still took decades to develop the game with the leather ball into a national sport with uniform rules.

 1848: Cambridge Rules

-The schools played a mixture of soccer and rugby with different rules from school to school.
+At schools, a mixture of soccer and rugby was played, with different rules from school to school.
 Tournaments between the individual schools were therefore difficult to organize.

-In 1848, students at Cambridge University wrote the first soccer rules.
-It was an attempt to standardize the rules of soccer and to level out the serious differences between the individual teams.
-The biggest difference between the schools was that the emphasis was partly on playing with the hand and partly on playing with the foot.
-The Cambridge rules gave priority to playing with the foot.
-It was now possible to hold official tournaments between the schools.
+In 1848, students at the University of Cambridge wrote the first soccer rules.
+It was an attempt to standardize the rules of soccer and to level out the significant differences between the various teams.
+The biggest difference between the schools was that some emphasized playing with the hand while others emphasized playing with the foot.
+The Cambridge Rules gave priority to playing with the foot.
+This made it possible to hold official tournaments between schools.

-Rugby and soccer have the same origins.
-Only gradually did the two ball games develop into sports in their own right.
+Rugby and soccer share the same origin.
+Only gradually did the two ball games develop into separate sports.

 1858: The first English soccer club

-1863: Foundation of the first national soccer association
+1863: Founding of the first national soccer association

-Five years after the world's first soccer club was founded, representatives of eleven soccer clubs met in London's Freemasons Tavern to establish universal rules for soccer.
-A total of 14 rules were laid down, including a ban on carrying or holding the ball.
-Soccer thus finally emancipated itself from the competing game of rugby.
-To give the sport a fixed organizational framework, the world's first national soccer association - the Soccer Association (FA) - was founded.
+Five years after the founding of the world’s first soccer club, representatives of eleven soccer clubs met at London’s Freemasons Tavern to establish universally valid rules for soccer.
+A total of 14 rules were set, including the prohibition of carrying or holding the ball.
+This marked soccer’s final separation from competing rugby.
+To provide the sport with a solid organizational framework, the world’s first national soccer association – the Soccer Association (FA) – was founded.

-In 1863, the English Soccer Association laid an important foundation for fairness in sport by banning hacking, i.e. kicking an opponent in the shin.
+With the ban on hacking, that is, kicking the opponent on the shin, the English Soccer Association laid an important foundation for fairness in sport in 1863.

 1871: Introduction of the FA Cup

-The world's first soccer competition was created with the introduction of the FA Cup in 1871.
-One year later, England and Scotland played their first international match in Glasgow.
-In the same year, the corner kick was introduced and a uniform ball size was established.
+The world’s first soccer competition was created with the introduction of the FA Cup in 1871.
+A year later, England and Scotland met in Glasgow for the first international match.
+The game ended 0–0.
+In the same year, the corner kick was also introduced and a standardized ball size was established.

 Soccer history in Germany

-It didn't take long for the soccer hype to reach the other side of the English Channel.
-Find out how soccer gradually made its way across Europe and gained a foothold in Germany.
+It didn’t take long for the soccer hype to reach the other side of the English Channel.
+Discover how soccer gradually made its way through Europe and took root in Germany.

-1860: Foundation of the Lausanne Soccer and Cricket Club
+1860: Founding of the Lausanne Soccer and Cricket Club

-Switzerland is considered the pioneer of soccer in continental Europe.
-The ball sport was brought to the country by English pupils at Swiss private schools.
+Switzerland is considered a pioneer of soccer in continental Europe.
+The ball sport was brought into the country by English students at Swiss private schools.
 The first European soccer club was the Lausanne Soccer and Cricket Club (1860).
 It was also a Swiss, the soccer pioneer Hans Gamper, who later founded FC Barcelona.

-After Switzerland, Denmark and the Netherlands were among the first European countries to have national soccer clubs.
+After Switzerland, Denmark and the Netherlands were among the first European countries with national soccer clubs.
 Both countries founded their own soccer associations in 1889.

 1874: Grammar school teacher Konrad Koch introduces soccer as a school sport

-In Germany, secondary school teacher Konrad Koch made the first attempts to establish soccer in schools.
-He wanted to encourage his pupils to exercise outdoors and at the same time teach them the ethical virtues of team sports.
-Koch published his own soccer rules in 1875.
+In Germany, grammar school teacher Konrad Koch made the first attempts to establish soccer in schools.
+He wanted to encourage his students to exercise outdoors while also teaching them the ethical virtues of team sports.
+In 1875, Koch published his own soccer rules.

-Konrad Koch wanted to use the game of soccer to encourage "couch potatoes" to get more exercise, which is why one of his rules is: "No one is allowed to lie down or stand idle on the pitch."
+With soccer, Konrad Koch wanted to encourage “couch potatoes” to be more active; therefore, one of his rules stated: “On the field, no one may lie down or stand idly.”

-1888: Foundation of the oldest still existing soccer club in Germany
+1888: Founding of the oldest still existing soccer club in Germany

-The oldest soccer club in Germany was founded in 1888 by a group of schoolchildren in Berlin and was called BFC Germania.
-At that time, soccer was not a very popular or widespread sport.
-This was largely due to the dominance of gymnastics as a recognized national sport.
+Germany’s oldest soccer club was founded in 1888 by a group of students in Berlin and was called BFC Germania.
+At that time, soccer was not yet a very popular or widespread sport.
+This was largely due to the dominance of gymnastics as the recognized national sport.

 1890s: Founding of numerous soccer clubs in Germany

 The delayed establishment of soccer in Germany can be traced back to the resistance of the gymnastics clubs.
-Gymnastics occupied the place of the German national sport.
-In order to defend this place, soccer was defamed as "un-German" or an "English disease".
+Gymnastics occupied the position of the German national sport.
+To defend this position, soccer was defamed as “un-German” or an “English disease.”

-Gymnastics was primarily intended for military physical training and to strengthen the national spirit.
-The establishment of soccer gave rise to a new physical culture in Germany, which opposed the military drill of gymnastics and its political connotations.
-Soccer became a form of leisure activity in a middle-class environment.
+Gymnastics was primarily intended to serve military physical training and to strengthen national identity.
+With the establishment of soccer, a new body culture emerged in Germany that opposed the military drill of gymnastics and its political connotations.
+Soccer became a form of leisure activity in the bourgeois environment.

-The first soccer clubs emerged from school clubs or were founded by Englishmen (for example, The English Soccer Club Berlin).
-In the beginning, soccer was mainly played by English people, students and the better-off members of society.
-Workers did not have the necessary money for equipment and were mainly involved in gymnastics clubs.
+The first soccer clubs emerged from student associations or were founded by Englishmen (for example, The English Soccer Club Berlin).
+At the beginning, soccer was mainly played by Englishmen, students, and the wealthier segments of society.
+Workers did not have the necessary money for the equipment and were primarily involved in gymnastics clubs.

-Before soccer, gymnastics was the national sport in Germany, where military drill was the main focus.
+Before soccer, gymnastics was the national sport in Germany, with military drill as its main focus.

-1900: Foundation of the German Soccer Association (DFB)
+1900: Founding of the German Soccer Association (DFB)

 The German Soccer Association (DFB) was founded in Leipzig in 1900.
-It provides the German soccer clubs with a superordinate association.
+It provides an umbrella organization for German soccer clubs.

 The international spread of soccer

-Soon, not only cities were competing against each other, but national teams began to form and compete against each other in international matches.
-We list the biggest milestones in global soccer history here.
+Soon, it was not only cities competing against each other; national teams began to form and face one another in international matches.
+Here we list the greatest milestones in global soccer history.

-1904: Foundation of the Fédération Internationale de Soccer Association (FIFA)
+1904: Founding of the Fédération Internationale de Soccer Association (FIFA)

-The association for international soccer was founded in 1904 with the Fédération Internationale de Soccer Association (FIFA).
+The governing body for international soccer was established in 1904 with the Fédération Internationale de Soccer Association (FIFA).
 FIFA took over the organization of international matches and the drafting of international soccer rules.
 Germany joined FIFA in 1905.

-At the beginning of the 20th century, soccer increasingly became a recreational sport for students in Germany.
+At the beginning of the 20th century, soccer in Germany increasingly became a leisure sport for students.

-1930: FIFA hosts the first FIFA World Cup in Uruguay
+1930: FIFA hosts the first Soccer World Cup in Uruguay

-The first soccer World Cup was organized by FIFA in Uruguay in 1930.
+The first Soccer World Cup was organized by FIFA in Uruguay in 1930.
 Thirteen teams took part.
-Germany had to forgo participation for cost reasons.
+Germany had to forgo participation for financial reasons.

 1945: FIFA excludes Germany

-After the end of the Second World War, FIFA excluded Germany from all matches and banned any matches involving German teams.
+After the end of the Second World War, FIFA excluded Germany from all matches and prohibited any sporting contact with German teams.
 Five years after the war, Germany was allowed to rejoin.

-However, Germany was not yet present at the 1950 World Cup.
-The historic final, in which Brazil unexpectedly lost to Uruguay on home soil, is known as the Maracanaço, the shock of Maracanã:
+At the 1950 World Cup, however, Germany did not yet participate.
+The historic final, in which Brazil unexpectedly lost on home soil to Uruguay, is known as the Maracanaço, the Shock of Maracanã.

 1954: European Soccer Association UEFA is founded in Basel

-The European Soccer Association (UEFA) was founded in Basel in 1954.
-In 1955/56, UEFA organized the European Cup of Champions for the first time, in which European soccer clubs compete against each other every year.
-Since 1992, the soccer club championship has been known as the UEFA Champions League.
+In 1954, the European Soccer Association (UEFA) was founded in Basel.
+In the 1955/56 season, UEFA organized for the first time the European Cup, in which European soccer clubs competed annually against each other.
+Since 1992, we have known this club competition under the name UEFA Champions League.

-The first UEFA European Soccer Championship took place in 1960.
-The soccer teams of the European nations compete against each other every four years.
-From 1960-1964, the event was called the European Cup of Nations.
+In 1960, the first UEFA European Soccer Championship took place.
+Since then, the national soccer teams of European countries have competed against each other every four years.
+From 1960 to 1964, the tournament was called the European Nations’ Cup.

-1991: First World Cup in women's soccer takes place in China
+1991: First Women’s Soccer World Cup takes place in China

-The first official world championship in women's soccer took place in China in 1991.
-It was organized by FIFA as the Woman's World Cup.
+The first official Women’s Soccer World Cup took place in China in 1991.
+It was organized by FIFA as the Women’s World Cup.
 Since then, it has been held every four years.
-Prior to this, some of the women's national soccer teams had already met for mostly unofficial tournaments.
+Before that, some of the women’s national soccer teams had already met in mostly unofficial tournaments.

-Milestones in soccer history: from the first soccer rules to the first Women's World Cup.
+Milestones of soccer history: from the first soccer rules to the first Women’s World Cup.

-Soccer is one of the most popular and widespread sports in the world.
-According to data from FIFA, 265 million people in 200 different countries played soccer in 2006.
-The simple and uniform rules and the minimal equipment promote the popularity of the game.
-Internationally identical rules make the game inclusive and cross-cultural.
+Soccer is one of the most popular and widespread sports worldwide.
+According to the German Football Association, more than 7.7 million people were organized in around 24,000 soccer clubs during the 2023/2024 season.
+The simple and uniform rules of soccer and the minimal equipment required contribute to the game’s popularity.
+Internationally consistent rules make the game inclusive and cross-cultural.

-Whether young or old, male or female, on soccer pitches or in arenas - soccer is a global sport and is cheered, applauded and loved by people all over the world.
+Whether young or old, woman or man, on street pitches or in arenas – soccer is a global sport, celebrated, cheered, and loved by people all over the world.

-At the same time, every soccer club has its own history and its own tradition.
+At the same time, every soccer club has its own history and tradition.
 Do you play soccer yourself?
-Given the long and passionate history of soccer, you can be proud to build on this tradition.
-The pride in your club's history should be reflected in the players' shirts.
-At owayo, you can design your own jerseys in the traditional colors of your club - and take advantage of our discount for clubs.
+Given the long and passionate history of the sport, you can be proud to continue this tradition.
+The pride in your club’s history should be reflected in the players’ jerseys.
+At owayo, you can design your jerseys yourself in your club’s traditional colors – and benefit from our club discount.

-Thanks to our breathable ultra.dry technology, the soccer shirts are pleasantly cool on the skin.
+Thanks to our breathable ultra.dry technology, the soccer jerseys feel pleasantly cool on the skin.
 See for yourself.
-Discover our soccer clothing
+Discover our soccer apparel!

 F6w Hera Soccer Shirt